-The Proposed Project (Alternative 1/1A) and Alternatives 3, 4, 5, and 6 would be required to pay the school impact fee at the time of construction.
+The Proposed Project (Alternative 1) and Alternatives 3, 4, 5, and 6 would be required to pay the school impact fee at the time of construction.
 The current rates for the 2009-2010 school year are \$2.63 per square foot of new residential construction, and \$0.42 per square foot for new commercial or industrial uses.
 With payment of the State-mandated school impact fees to mitigate potential adverse impacts on schools, this impact is considered less than significant.

 Fire Protection Services.
-The Proposed Project (Alternative 1/1A) and Alternatives 3, 4, 5, and 6 would build new single- and multi-family residential units, hotel rooms, commercial floor space, skier service facilities, parking in surface, underground and parking structure facilities, and ancillary structures.
+The Proposed Project (Alternative 1) and Alternatives 3, 4, 5, and 6 would build new single- and multi-family residential units, hotel rooms, commercial floor space, skier service facilities, parking in surface, underground and parking structure facilities, and ancillary structures.
 New buildings will be equipped with sprinkler systems and fire hydrants will be installed at various locations in the Project area for fire protection.
 Specific hydrant locations and fire flow will be determined during the design phase through consultation with the NTFPD.
 SR 89 provides primary the emergency access route to the Project area.

 The NTFPD has provided a list of design conditions for the Project, some of which are encompassed in the requirements of local and State codes or ordinances, and some that are specific to NTFPD (NTFPD January 14, 2009).
 These conditions include emergency water supplies, adequate roadways and fire access roads, automatic fire sprinkler systems, automatic fire alarm systems, and main power disconnect systems.
-Approved nonfreezing automatic sprinklers that meet or exceed NFPA (13, 13R, and 13D), CFC, and NTFPD standards will be required in many project structures.
-Approved automatic fire alarm systems that meet or exceed NFPA (72), CFC, and NTFPD standards will be required in many project structures.
-The systems must be connected to sprinkler system water flow, tamper, and other devices.
-Any building with an automatic sprinkler system shall have a Knox Box and 110-volt outside fire alarm properly installed.
-A remote main power disconnect switch may be required if the main switch is located inside or is inaccessible due to snow.
-The NTFPD will review the tentative Project site maps before construction begins or annexation of the Project area is completed to ensure these conditions are met.
-At the time of final NTFPD review and annexation, the NTFPD may place additional requirements on the Project, if needed, to meet public safety service standards.
+The NTFPD will review the tentative Project site maps before construction begins to ensure these conditions are met.
+At the time of final NTFPD review, the NTFPD may place additional requirements on the Project, if needed, to meet public safety service standards.

 The potential for an increase in fires and accidents is inherent with an increase in resident population.
-The NTFPD expects that the Proposed Project (Alternative 1/Alternative 1/1A) and Alternatives 3, 4, 5, and 6 will cause a marked increase in fire/EMS calls for service from NTFPD.
+The NTFPD expects that the Proposed Project (Alternative 1) and Alternatives 3, 4, 5, and 6 will cause a marked increase in fire/EMS calls for service from NTFPD.
 NTFPD will require measures to maintain existing service levels and response times with the increased calls for service, such as increased staffing, specialized apparatus because of new building heights, and station accommodations for additional staff.